Kshmr: Musical style

-Hollowell-Dhar had a number of Beatport hits, such as "No Heroes", "Burn", "Dead Mans Hand", "Kashmir", "Dogs", "Karate", his remix of duo Nervo's song "It Feels", and "Jammu".
-His logo, artist name, and tracks like "Delhi", "Jammu", "Kashmir", "Bazaar", "Dharma" and his EP "Paradesi" are based on and/or inspired by his half Kashmiri ethnic descent:
+Hollowell-Dhar had several Beatport hits, such as "No Heroes", "Burn", "Dead Mans Hand", "Kashmir", "Dogs", "Karate", his remix of duo Nervo's song "It Feels", and "Jammu".
+His logo, artist name, and tracks like "Delhi", "Jammu", "Kashmir", "Bazaar", "Dharma" and his EP Paradesi are based on and/or inspired by his half Kashmiri ethnic descent:

 I grew up being familiar with Indian music and movies because of my dad but I wasn't really interested in making music with Indian elements until later on in my life when appreciation for my heritage grew.
 That's when I started Kshmr as a tribute to my dad and my grandparents who are from [Kashmir].

 In 2015, Hollowell-Dhar was ranked number 23 on DJ Mag's Top 100 DJs of the year poll, the highest new entry that year.
 His position in the Top 100 DJs of 2016 elevated by 11 from the previous year to be placed at 12th.

 Hollowell-Dhar currently uses Ableton Live 10 as his DAW.
 While part of the Cataracs, he used Reason.

 In 2023, Hollowell-Dhar expanded his musical style with the Indian hip-hop album Karam.